Curriculum Intent, Implementation & Imapact

 At West Walker, our curriculum is constantly developing to ensure that it is fully inclusive of every child and that it addresses each aspect of how a child develops, progresses and grows, both academically and emotionally.

-Our curriculum is designed so that all children make progress from their starting points, all children develop a love of learning and ensuring that our community grows with us.
-Our children will develop a vast array of skills and knowledge, which they can transfer across different subjects within the curriculum.
+Our curriculum is designed so that all children make progress from their starting points and that all children develop a love of learning with a particular focus on reading.
+Our children will develop a vast array of skills and knowledge which they can transfer across different subjects within the curriculum.
 The staff at West Walker ensure enrichment is at the heart of the curriculum we teach.
 Enrichment is woven into the very fabric of our planning, teaching and assessment process in each and every subject.
 Our children come to school with different life experiences, which impacts on their vocabulary, reasoning and understanding throughout all key stages.
 We intend to provide a wealth of trips and visits to improve learning outside the classroom and to create links between learning and fun for our children, such as theatre experiences, book illustrator visits and trips to castles, farms, museums and the coast.
 The learning gained from these trips ensures that our children develop an understanding about the world in which we live and how it can help learning inside the classroom become more tangible.
-We prepare our children for the next stages in their educational careers as well as allow them to develop their aspirations for adult life.
+Our whole school community is valued and we aim to work together to prepare our children for the next stages in their educational careers as well as allow them to develop their aspirations for adult life.

 In ensuring progress is made and can be measured throughout the school, implementing a holistic approach to teaching and learning is essential for our children.
 With a successful leadership model embedded in the school, all staff are committed to their role in helping our children achieve.

 Our curriculum is carefully crafted to ensure all children have access to all areas of the curriculum, enrichment activities and extra-curricular learning.